mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 #### Custom

 If you have Kafka Messages that do not match one of the formats above, you can create your own custom adapter for the messages.

-To do that, you need to create a `Custom Kafka Message Adapter` inside the Kafka Adapters configmap.
-The adapter is a javascript function that converts Kafka messages as received from the real-time updater to an object with a specific structure.
-This function that accepts as arguments the Kafka message and the list of primary keys of the projection, and returns an object with the following properties:
+To make this work, you need to create a `Custom Kafka Message Adapter` inside _Real Time Updater_ section of the related System of Records.
+The adapter must be a javascript function that converts Kafka messages as received from the real-time updater to an object with a specific structure.
+This function must receives as arguments the Kafka message and the list of primary keys of the projection, and must return an object with the following properties:

 - **offset**: the offset of the Kafka message
 - **timestampDate**: an instance of `Date` of the timestamp of the Kafka message.